The Headley Society

 One of our members, Wendy Bennett, has offered some of her paintings of scenes in the village to be reproduced as postcards by the Society for sale in local outlets.

 What did the village look like in the past?
 We have created a photographic record of the pre-war village from old postcards and other sources.
 The resulting book was published by John Owen Smith in December 1999 (updated 2003).
-We hope to follow this with other books which will concentrate on the personalities and societies of the village.
-See also comparison of past with present photos of the village
+See also comparison of past with present photos of the village.

 We have checked the records of inscriptions on gravestones in Headley churchyard, correcting any errors, and added any which have been erected since a survey was last done in 1980.
 The results have been sent to the Hampshire Record Office, and are also available to searchers either on paper or via the Internet.